 The Texas motor vehicle traffic crash facts from 2019 documented that one reportable crash occurred every 56 seconds.
 One person was injured every two minutes and three seconds.
 One person was killed every two hours and 26 minutes due to bad driving.
 More than 250,000 people were injured in motor vehicle traffic crashes in 2019.

 With statistics like that, anyone who lives and drives in Texas should know more about the driving laws, the most common types of accidents and injuries that occur, and what to do after a car accident.
-It’s also helpful to understand how a car accident attorney can help and how to find the best one to cover your case..
+It’s also helpful to understand how a car accident lawyer in Houston can help and how to find the best one to cover your case..

 What to do After a Car Accident – Step by Step

 How you treat the moments following a car accident can mean the difference between winning a claim compensation or losing everything.
 If you’re involved in a car accident, there are ten crucial steps that you should follow if you want the best chance at a successful claim case.